Traveling with $10,000 Cash

 What Happens When Customs Conducts a Search for Cash?

-When Customs decides to conduct a search for cash or currency, the agent will usually begin by asking questions before the person’s flight departs or after the person goes through a customs inspection or passport control area.
+When Customs decides to search for cash or currency, the agent will usually begin by asking questions before the person’s flight departs or after the person goes through a customs inspection or passport control area.

-When the search and seizure occurs, the federal agent might take the money and ask questions about the person’s failure to report, source of the funds, individual finances, and travel plans.
+When the search and seizure occurs, the federal agent might take the money and ask questions about the person’s failure to report, the source of the funds, individual finances, and travel plans.

 The interrogation often comes with the threat of being arrested or subjected to continued detention.
 The agent might refuse to allow the person to amend their declaration to fix the problem.